1

 Is astronomer a high paying job?

 Astronomers typically earn a median annual salary of around $100,000, but salaries can vary based on experience, education, and location.
-While some positions in academia or research may offer lower pay, those in industry or with advanced degrees tend to earn higher salaries.
+While some positions in academia or research institutions may offer lower pay, astronomers working in government agencies or private industry often have higher salaries.

 What cities are hiring for Astronomer jobs?
 Cities with the most Astronomer job openings: